On the third day of the Lunar New Year—the Taiwanese say—the mice welcome their brides.

 And so, on the third day of the Lunar New Year, the chief’s daughter boarded a beautiful bridal sedan fashioned from a farmer’s sandal and was welcomed at the house of her betrothed, the mouse Ah-Lang.

-The above story is one of the favourites among Taiwan’s children and similar tales exist throughout the Far East.
+The above story is a favourite among Taiwanese children and similar tales exist throughout the Far East.

-A Japanese version was notably translated into English and published in 1904 by the Scottish collector of fairy tales, Andrew Lang, in his popular “coloured” fairy books.
+Notably, a Japanese version was translated into English and published in 1904 by the Scottish collector of fairy tales, Andrew Lang, in his popular “coloured” fairy books.

 Another tale similar to this one is that of The Stonecutter from Japanese and Chinese folklore, which is also featured in the Scotsman’s collections.